VirgilSecurity/virgil-crypto-c/docs/c_module.md

     <c_struct
         name = "..."
+      [ uid = "..." ]
         >
         <c_property>, 1 or more
     </c_struct>

-The c_struct item has this single attribute:
+The c_struct item can have these attributes:

+uid:
+    Unique component identifier represents name that uniquely identifies component within models hierarchy.
+The uid attribute is optional.

 name:
     Structure name.
 The name attribute is required.